MaxPleaner/easy_cache/README.md

 require 'easy_cache'

 my_method_cache = EasyCache.new("my_method_cache.yaml")
+                # The file's path will be "~/gemmy/caches/my_method_cache.yaml"
                 # The ~/gemmy path will be automatically created
-                # However the cache path can be overridden with:
+                # The caches folder can be changed with:
                 # ENV["GEMMY_CACHE_PATH"]

 my_method_cad(arg)